-Here’s a trivia question you use to stump your friends: On a yearly basis, how many bicycles and cars end up in the canals of Amsterdam?
+Here’s a trivia question you can use to stump your friends: On a yearly basis, how many bicycles and cars end up in the canals of Amsterdam?

 It is a well-known fact that Amsterdam is the most bicycle-friendly city in the world.

-One third of working Amsterdammers commutes to and from work on a bicycle.
-Many more use their bikes for other reasons as well: for leisure, trips to the supermarket, bringing the kids to school, or even walking the dog.
+Over one third of working Amsterdammers commutes to and from work on a bike.
+Many more use their bicycles for other reasons as well: for leisure, trips to the supermarket, bringing the kids to school, or even walking the dog.